dstoianov/kotlin-speed-up-processing/README.md

         Continuously monitor your application's performance and use profiling tools to identify and address performance bottlenecks.

 In summary, fast response times in REST API calls are crucial for providing a good user experience, improving application performance, and ensuring scalability.
 Slow responses can lead to user dissatisfaction, inefficient resource utilization, and a negative impact on your application's performance and reputation.

+### Kotlin Coroutines:

+Kotlin coroutines are a language feature in the Kotlin programming language designed to simplify asynchronous programming.
+Coroutines provide a way to write asynchronous code that looks and behaves like sequential code.
+They allow you to write asynchronous code in a more sequential and readable manner.
+Coroutines can be used for various asynchronous tasks, such as network calls, database operations, and more.
+1. @Async in Spring:
+@Async is an annotation provided by the Spring Framework in Java.
+When a method is annotated with @Async, it indicates that the method should run in a separate thread.
+This is often used for making methods asynchronous.
+Spring uses a task executor to execute methods annotated with @Async in a separate thread pool.
+1. Programming Model:
+Kotlin coroutines provide a more lightweight and sequential programming model for asynchronous code compared to the traditional callback or Future/Promise-based approaches.
+@Async in Spring is more focused on running methods asynchronously in a separate thread pool, providing a way to offload tasks to be executed in the background.
+1. Language Support:
+Kotlin coroutines are a language feature native to Kotlin, providing built-in support for asynchronous programming.
+@Async is a feature provided by the Spring Framework for Java applications, and it is not part of the core Java language.
+1. Error Handling:
+Kotlin coroutines provide structured and easy-to-understand error handling through the use of try and catch constructs.
+With @Async in Spring, error handling might involve dealing with Future or CompletableFuture objects, which might not be as expressive or concise as Kotlin coroutines.